 - David Matheson, Tribal Sovereignty: Preserving Our Way of Life, 34 Ariz.
 St. L.J.
 15 (2002)

 - Angela Riley, (Tribal) Sovereignty and Illiberalism, 95 Cal.
 L. Rev. 799, 821-835 (Historical and Legal Foundations of Tribal Sovereignty) (2007)

 - Schwarz, Lathrope & Hellwig, Fundamentals of Business Enterprise Taxation: Cases and Materials (6th ed.
 2017)

-- Assignments and additional readings, which include the syllabus, will be distributed via email directly to the students.
+- Assignments and additional readings, which include the syllabus, will be distributed via TWEN.

 - Purchase the required materials from the bookstore.

-- Keep an eye out for an email, which will contain the materials and assignments for the first part of the course.
+- Keep an eye out for an email, which will contain the assignment for the first day of class.